sideria/An-Angle-in-Trigonometry/source/measurement-of-angles.rst

 77. Assuming that moon subtends an angle of :math:`30'` at the eye of an observer, find how far from the eye a coin of one inch diameter must be held so as just to hide the moon.

 78. A wheel make :math:`30` revolutions per minute.
-Find the circular measure of the angle described by spoke in hald a second.
+Find the circular measure of the angle described by spoke in half a second.

 79. A man running along a circular track at the rate of :math:`10` miles per hour, traverses in :math:`36` seconds, an arc which subtends an angle of :math:`56^\circ` at the center.
 Find the diamter of the circle.